adam-poulton/slashdiablo-maphack/docs/Info-Window.md

-Every runeword recipe the game allows, read from your `Runes.txt` and `ItemTypes.txt` in the game MPQ archives when BH starts. `Runes.txt` also carries dozens of placeholder rows that were never finished; those are skipped, leaving the 78 released runewords plus the server-side addition below.
+Every runeword recipe the game allows, read from your `Runes.txt` and `ItemTypes.txt` in the game MPQ archives when BH starts. `Runes.txt` also carries dozens of placeholder rows that were never finished; those are skipped, leaving the 78 released runewords plus the realm's server-side `Plague`.

 `.rw <search>` opens the tab with that search already applied; `.runewords` is a longer alias.
 Matches are shown in the window only, not repeated into the chat